-16S ribosomal RNA (rRNA) sequencing is a common amplicon sequencing method used to identify and compare bacteria present within a given sample.
-16S rRNA gene sequencing is a well-established method for studying phylogeny and taxonomy of samples from complex microbiomes or environments that are difficult or impossible to study.
+16S and Internal Transcribed Spacer (ITS) ribosomal RNA (rRNA) sequencing are common amplicon sequencing methods used to identify and compare bacteria or fungi present within a given sample.
+NGS-based ITS and 16S rRNA gene sequencing are well-established methods for comparing sample phylogeny and taxonomy from complex microbiomes or environments that are difficult or impossible to study.

-Illumina offers products to support 16S rRNA sequencing, from sample and library preparation to data analysis and interpretation.
-Our demonstrated workflow can help take the guess work out of your experiments.
-View our demonstrated 16S rRNA sequencing protocol.
+Illumina offers products to support NGS-based 16S and ITS rRNA analysis studies, from library preparation to data analysis and interpretation.
+Our user-friendly workflow can help take the guesswork out of your experiments.

 Click on the below to view products for each workflow step.

-Speed, accuracy and simplicity for far reaching applications in microbiology.
+Speed, accuracy and simplicity for far-reaching applications in microbiology.iSeq 100 System

 BaseSpace Apps for taxonomic classification16S Metagenomics